eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if a Workload is allowed to make a request, the Ankaios Agent shall use:
+When the Authorizer checks if a Workload is allowed to make a request, the Authorizer shall use:

 * "read" and "write_read" rules for a CompleteStateRequest.
 * "write" and "write_read" rules for a UpdateStateRequest.

 Tags:
-- AgentManager
-- ControlInterface
 - Authorizer
--

 Needs:
 - impl
 - utest